0xsequence/sequence-unreal/Plugins/SequencePlugin/README.md

 - `WaaSTenantKey`
 - `ProjectAccessKey`

-You can then add these credentials in the **[Config.h]** file under `SequencePlugin/Source/SequencePlugin/Private/Config/Config.h`.
+You can then add these credentials in the **[Config.h]** file under `SequencePlugin/PluginConfig/Config.h`.

 ## Security

-You must provide an encryption key implementation at **[SequenceEncryptor.cpp]** function **[GetStoredKey]**.
-This function must be implemented to provide a securely stored private key that will be used to encrypt and decrypt client information.
-Failure to do so will result in NO information being stored or in the event you do not use a securely stored key, can result in client information being stored insecurely on their systems.

-You have two options for a secure key implementation:

-1) You can provide a cryptographically secure key of 32 characters in length and configure your packaged project to be encrypted so that the key provided in the function cannot be retrieved from your package.

-2) You can use platform specific key stores to securely store your keys.
-This is the preferred method.

-If this implementation is not done properly, user data stored locally can be tampered with and stolen.
+You must provide an Encryption key of 32 Characters in length, in `SequencePlugin/PluginConfig/Config.h` contained within the following struct value **[FEncryptorConfig::Key]**

+In order to prevent tampering with data you must encrypt your packaged project using Unreals packaging settings You can refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/packaging-unreal-engine-projects?application_version=5.2)

 ***

-## Getting Started
+## Getting Started With the Builtin GUI

-1) Once you have the the `SequencePlugin` folder, you'll need to go to your project directory and create a `Plugins` folder in it, then copy over the `SequencePlugin` folder into the `Plugins` folder.
+1) Once you have the `SequencePlugin` folder, you'll need to go to your project directory and create a `Plugins` folder in it, then copy over the `SequencePlugin` folder into the `Plugins` folder.
 If a `Plugins` folder already exists just copy the `SequencePlugin` folder into it.

 2) Launch your project, then allow it to update the UProject Settings.

 3) To find the `SequencePlugin` content folder in your content drawer enable view plugin content

-4) If you wish to use the in built sequence UI for login
+4) If you wish to use the in built sequence UI for login you have to:
     a) Create an **[Actor]** you wish to be responsible for the SequenceUI then attach the **[AC_SequencePawn_Component]** to it
     b) Setup your **[Actor]** Blueprint similar to how it's setup in **[BP_CustomSpectatorPawn]** being sure to bind to the delegate that gives you Credentials **[Auth_Success_Forwarder]**

+Note: You can simply duplicate the **[BP_CustomSpectatorPawn]** but since it & its parent class reside within the realm of the plugin, during updates all code could potentially be lost.
+These are here as a reference for how things should be done.
+If you wish to use these components it's recommended you duplicate the BP_CustomSpectatorPawn out of the plugin folder, then update it's parent class to a C++ class of your own making that also resides outside the plugin.

-5) Once you have those credentials you'll need to forward them to your own C++ backend in order to use the Sequence API, an example of this can be found in the **[BP_CustomSpectatorPawn]**.
+5) Once you have those credentials you'll need to forward them to your own C++ code in order to use the Sequence API, an example of this can be found in the **[BP_CustomSpectatorPawn]**.
 This Pawn inherits from a C++ class **[SqncSpecPawn]**, which implements a blueprint Callable function **[SetupCredentials(FCredentials_BE CredentialsIn)]**.
 This is callable within the child class **[BP_CustomSpectatorPawn]**.
-Calling this function will forward the credentials to a C++ backend.
+Calling this function will forward the credentials to the C++ ParentClass function.

+6) Some additional setup of the GameMode will need to be done prior to any UI showing up.
+The SequencePlugin comes bundled with an example
+Gamemode stored within Ready_To_Use in the content folder.
+Duplicate this Gamemode and move it outside the plugin folder.
+Then open up the blueprint and set the DefaultPawn to either the **[BP_CustomSpectatorPawn]** if you just want to see things running OR your own Pawn (think of this Pawn as the character you play as / control).
+Lastly in Project Settings you'll need to set this gamemode as the default gamemode.
+Specifically in ProjectSettings -> Maps & Modes

+To learn more about Gamemodes and gamemode state refer to [these docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine?application_version=5.2)

-6) before we get into using the rest of the SequenceAPI we'll cover how to handle the Authentication side of things first.
+7) before we get into using the rest of the SequenceAPI we'll cover how to handle the Authentication side of things first.

 ### Custom UI Integration

-In a C++ backend with a series of pass through **[UFUNCTIONS]** setup similarly to **[SequenceBackendManager.h/.cpp]**.
+In a C++ UObject with a series of pass through **[UFUNCTIONS]** setup similarly to **[SequenceBackendManager.h/.cpp]**.
 Each of these calls are implemented in **[UAuthenticator]** you just need to pass through the data with YOUR UAuthenticator UObject

 ```clike
 //This call is platform dependent on windows & mac this is required for SSO WIP